-Those who work more exclusively in an artistic capacity can also benefit from the selections of stock illustration sites.
+Those who work more exclusively in an artistic capacity can also benefit from the selections of sites.
 Graphic designers, who are always looking for a refreshing visual perspective for their clients, can tap into the illustrations and vector images that fill the libraries of the sites mentioned above.
-Stock illustration collection provides you access to an incredible range of visual material created by many different talented artists.
+This collection provides you access to an incredible range of visual material created by many different talented artists.

 Stock illustrations can work perfectly for a variety of projects, including:

 Topics to find Great Illustrations:

 - flat design as editable vectoIllustration of stock

 - flat vector illustration

 - market analysis illustration

 - antique flower illustrations